ghada49/Hackathon--490/README.md

 ---

 ## 🎯 Problem Statement
+Education policymakers and teachers often lack clear, visual insights into:
+- Where students are underperforming
+- Which groups (e.g., boys vs. girls) face inequities

+This dashboard provides **actionable visual analytics** to help target interventions and allocate resources fairly.

-Lebanon’s National Student Assessment dataset contains thousands of records across grades, subjects (Arabic, English, French, Math), and regions.
+Lebanon’s **National Student Assessment dataset** contains thousands of records across grades, subjects (Arabic, English, French, Math), and regions.
 However, raw Excel sheets are fragmented and difficult to analyze.

 Our project aims to answer key questions:
 - Which regions and subjects show the highest learning gaps?
 - Where do equity concerns (e.g., gender differences) appear?
 - Which students are most at risk of falling below proficiency?
 - How can policymakers triage and prioritize interventions?

 ---
 ## DataSet Used: